 With vaccine distribution underway, this new campaign aims to help Americans feel safe and confident about receiving a vaccine.
 To achieve herd immunity and help end the pandemic, leading health officials say at least 75% of the population needs to receive a vaccine.
 Herd immunity occurs when a large portion of a community becomes immune to a disease, making the spread of disease from person to person unlikely.
 As a result, the whole community becomes protected — not just those who have been vaccinated.

 More than 195 million doses of COVID-19 vaccine have been administered and 48% of the population age 18 and over has received at least one vaccine dose in the U.S. through April 14, according to the Centers for Disease Control and Prevention.
 COVID-19 vaccines were evaluated in tens of thousands of participants in clinical trials.
 The vaccines met the Food and Drug Administration’s rigorous scientific standards for safety, effectiveness, and manufacturing quality needed to support emergency use authorization.

 COVID-19 vaccines are being offered to MSK patients who meet state guidelines.
-To check eligibility and schedule a vaccination at MSK, please use this link.
 For people 16 and 17 years old, a parent or guardian must call their MSK doctor’s office to schedule a vaccination.